fvzy/panel/README.txt

  - For installation and update instructions, read the INSTALL.txt file.
- - For support, you can go to my Discord server: https://discord.gg/Zjvvdrs8Vm (preferred) OR you can email me at me@omame.xyz (response isn't guaranteed).
+ - For support, you can go to my Discord server: https://discord.gg/Zjvvdrs8Vm (preferred) OR you can email me at hello@zyy.sh (response isn't guaranteed).

 TERMS AND CONDITIONS
 ====================